alisiarenard/AlfaPM/replit.md

   - Initiatives with 0 completed SP in done/inProgress state are hidden
   - Backend filters initiatives to show only those with tasks in team sprints, plus queued initiatives and "Business Support" category
 - **Calculations:**
+  - **Innovation Rate (IR):** Calculated dynamically for selected teams via `/api/metrics/innovation-rate` endpoint.
+Formula: `(innovationSP / totalSP) * 100` where innovationSP is the sum of story points from tasks with parent initiatives (initCardId !== null && initCardId !== 0), and totalSP is the sum of all task story points from selected teams' sprints.
+Returns actualIR, plannedIR (from department), and diffFromPlanned (actualIR - plannedIR).
+Frontend displays actualIR as percentage with color-coded difference (green if positive, red if negative).
   - **Involvement:** Calculated on backend as (initiative SP / total SP of all initiatives) * 100 for a specific period.
 Period starts from the first sprint with non-zero SP for the initiative and ends at: (a) nearest sprint to current date if initiative is inProgress, or (b) last sprint with SP if initiative is done.
 Uses sprint dates (not IDs) for correct chronological ordering.
   - **Sprint Header IR (Investment Ratio):** Percentage of SP excluding "Business Support" category
   - **Forecasted Sprint Count:** `ceil(initiative size / (team velocity × involvement% / 100))` with validation for positive, finite values